 - Try to get your charges dismissed.
 If not, an attorney can negotiate a plea deal to receive a lesser charge and punishment.

 - Provide legal advice on if you should accept the plea agreement or not.

 - If your case goes to trial, we can prepare a solid defense strategy to prove to the prosecuting attorneys, judge, and jury that you should not get convicted of the charges.

 We can help you as lawyers familiar with your rights and California’s state laws.
 Don’t wait until the last second to prepare your defense.
-Take advantage of a free initial consultation at Simmrin Law Group.
+Take advantage of a free initial consultation with an experienced Los Angeles gun charge lawyer at the Simmrin Law Group.
 Contact our criminal defense law firm today by calling or filling out our contact form.